 Real estate investment trusts (REITs) are becoming an increasingly popular career path for those interested in working in real estate.
 These companies own, run, or finance income-generating assets, allowing individuals to participate in real estate without physically acquiring buildings.
-But is real estate investment trusts a good career path for you?
+But are real estate investment trusts a good career path for you?

 REITs, or Real Estate Investment Trusts, are companies that own, manage, or finance properties that make money.
 These properties can be in different sectors, such as: